pure-love/chenzhengqiang/README.md

 -------------------------------------2015/8/7-----------------------------------------

-this is my first try of using github,some of projects already upload.
+this is my first try of using github,some of projects already uploaded.
 Just clone it,if you are interested. also there are some open-source projects written by others for my learning, either scores of projects completed by myself in company,